 King Henry VIII’s grand palace sits in majesty beside the River Thames.

-Join your Blue Badge guide for a day out with the Tudor, Stuart and Hanoverian dynasties.
+Join your Blue Badge guide for a day out with the Tudor, Stuart and Hanoverian dynasties on a private tour of Hampton Court.

 This beautiful blend of Tudor and Baroque architecture features three courtyards – Base Court, Clock Court and Fountain Court.
 Base Court was built by Cardinal Thomas Wolsey in the early 16th century, but when his master the King started to covet the great palace, the Cardinal quickly gifted it to the irascible monarch.
 Clock Court features an astronomical clock showing everything from the phases of the moon to high water at London Bridge.